Everclear (prev Connext)

 About Everclear (prev Connext)

-Connext is an interoperability protocol that enables fast, non-storage-related asset transfers between blockchains and contract work between EVM-compliant blockchains.
+Connext is an interoperability protocol designed for rapid, non-storage-related asset transfers between blockchains, as well as contract interactions across EVM-compatible networks.

-Connext solves the lack or presence of small amounts of liquidity in L2 solutions and EVMs.
-In essence, in simple terms you could say it is a crosschain bridge.
-Just 5 weeks after launch, Connext NXTP has expanded to support 9 networks including Ethereum, Polygon, Arbitrum and Avalanche on the main network.
-Just look how many networks Connext supports today: Binance Smart Chain, Polygon, xDai, Fantom Opera, Arbitrum One, Avalanche, Optimism, Moonriver, Moonbeam.
-And they will also add support for Fuse, Celo, Aurora, Harmony, Evmos, Neon, Godwoken, zkSync, StarkNet.
+Connext addresses the liquidity gaps that can arise in L2 solutions and EVM environments.
+Put simply, it functions like a crosschain bridge.
+Shortly after launch, Connext NXTP increased main-network coverage to 9 networks, including Ethereum, Polygon, Arbitrum and Avalanche.
+Here are the networks it supports: Binance Smart Chain, Polygon, xDai, Fantom Opera, Arbitrum One, Avalanche, Optimism, Moonriver, Moonbeam.
+Additional network support is planned for Fuse, Celo, Aurora, Harmony, Evmos, Neon, Godwoken, zkSync, and StarkNet.

-Preparation: Once the auction is completed, the transaction can be prepared.
-The user sends a transaction to the TransactionManager contract on the sender's network containing the signed router bid.
-This transaction locks the user's funds in the sending network.
-Upon detecting an event containing their signed request, the router sends the same transaction to the TransactionManager in the chain on the recipient side and locks the appropriate amount of liquidity.
-The amount blocked in the receiving network is equal to the sending amount minus the commission, so the router is rewarded for completing the transaction.
+Preparation: After the auction ends, the transfer is set up.
+The user submits a transaction to the TransactionManager contract on the sending network, including the router’s signed bid.
+This locks the user’s funds on the source side.
+When the router observes an event carrying the signed request, it sends the same transaction to the TransactionManager on the destination network and locks the correct amount of liquidity there.
+The amount locked on the receiving network equals the sent amount minus the commission, so the router is compensated for completing the transfer.

-Execution: when a TransactionPrepared event is detected on the receiving network, the user signs the message and sends it to the repeater, which receives a sending fee.
-The repeater (which is usually another router) then sends a message to the Transaction Manager to complete the user's transaction on the destination network and claim the funds blocked by the router.
+Execution: once a TransactionPrepared event is detected on the receiving network, the user signs the message and transmits it to the repeater, which receives a sending fee.
+The repeater (typically another router) then sends a message to the Transaction Manager to complete the user’s transaction on the destination network and retrieve the funds that were locked by the router.

 Benefits:

-High level of trust: Users are guaranteed that routers cannot escape with assets thanks to a blocking mechanism.
-Connext Non-Castodial Transfer Protocol (NXTP) is the only generalized interoperability solution that relies on its own validators.
-Bridges that rely on external validators are fundamentally less secure because users have to trust means and data to third-party verifiers.
+High level of trust: The blocking mechanism ensures routers cannot disappear with users’ assets.
+Connext Non-Castodial Transfer Protocol (NXTP) is the only generalized interoperability approach that depends on its own validators.
+Solutions using external validators are inherently less secure, since users must trust third-party verifiers regarding their methods and data.

-Capital Efficiency: Bridges require validators to post collateral to provide services for the network, which is inefficient.
-This collateral must scale in proportion to the economic bandwidth of the bridge.
-For liquidity networks such as Connext, there is no upper limit to the economic bandwidth that the network can safely provide because capital blocking is not tied to their security model and takes place not at the validators, but directly at the sender and receiver side of the network.
+Capital Efficiency: Bridges require validators to lock collateral to supply services, which is inefficient.
+That collateral needs to grow with the bridge’s economic bandwidth.
+With liquidity networks like Connext, there is no fixed ceiling on economic bandwidth that the network can safely support, because capital locking is not connected to their security model and happens directly at the sender and receiver side of the network, not at the validators.

 Rebalancing liquidity with arbitrage incentives

-Crosschain volume is a key growth metric for liquidity networks.
-However, high volumes in one direction will quickly deplete liquidity in the other direction.
+Crosschain volume is a major growth metric for liquidity networks, but large flow in one direction quickly empties liquidity on the other side.

-In other words, users pay a higher price to get assets in a more liquid network and a lower price to get assets in a less liquid network.
+In other words, users pay more to receive assets from the more liquid network and pay less to receive assets from the less liquid network.

-Connext currently has liquidity of $11 million and provides weekly volume of $31 million.
+Connext currently has $11 million in liquidity and delivers $31 million in weekly volume.

 Development using the SDK

-Connext is a basic protocol, similar to TCP/IP, which allows you to do the simplest things, such as inter-network transfers and contractual interactions.
-Connext is aimed at developers who can use the SDK to build their own solutions.
-Eventually, the protocol can be upgraded to more complex communication between networks, depending on what other tools are available and what networks communicate with each other.
-The first product built on Connext SDK is the bridge https://xpollinate.io/.
+Connext is a foundational protocol, comparable to TCP/IP, that lets you perform basic tasks such as inter-network transfers and contractual interactions.
+The project targets developers who can use the SDK to build their own applications.
+Over time, the protocol can evolve toward more advanced communication across networks, depending on what other tools are available and how different networks interoperate.
+The first product created with the Connext SDK is the bridge https://xpollinate.io/.

 Everclear (prev Connext) Markets